 WordPress Login URL

-For the administration of your WordPress account, it is very important to know the URL of WordPress.
+For the administration of your account, it is very important to know the URL of WordPress.
 By knowing the URL, you can have access to the back end of your website and control the administrative tasks such as pages, posts, plugins, themes, design and other functionalities.

 If you have installed WordPress with the hosting provider that was recommended, then finding the WordPress URL would be much easier for you.
 For this

 It will get you to control panel of the WordPress site.
 Just replace the “websitedomain” in the URL with your website domain name.
-Once you get into the admin page, now you just have to enter your user name and password to login the admin dashboard.
+Once you get into the WordPress admin page, now you just have to enter your user name and password to login the admin dashboard.

-Hopefully, your cPanel will open by using the above method but if there is still any problem and you are not getting to the admin login page then there is another method that you can use for this purpose.
+Hopefully, your cPanel WordPress will open by using the above method but if there is still any problem and you are not getting to the admin login page then there is another method that you can use for this purpose.

 You can use the following URL;